JohnLCaron/rlauxe/docs/notes/Corla2020notes.md

   but Natascha O'Flaherty is not listed in tabulate_county.csv.
 On purpose or accidental ?
 According to CVRs she has 496 votes
 * countyTabs.csv has inconsistent candidate naming

-## do votedatabase and auditcenter agree ?
+## Do votedatabase and auditcenter agree ?

-The cvr data very closely match the contest vote counts in auditcenter.
+The CVR data very closely match the contest vote counts in auditcenter, when we have both.
 All but 15 contests have cvrs within 1% of the auditcenter, and most are below .1%.
 It seems likely most differences are due to redacted ballots.
 See [Vote Differences](Corla2020cvrDiff.md) for details.